The Voyage of Bran: Synopsis

 Emain is a place of "lasting weather" (perpetually like spring or summer), without want of food or water, free from sickness or despair; it is otherwise called (or has a place called) Aircthech (‘Bountiful Land’) where dragonstones and crystals fall.
 She instructs Bran to embark on a sea voyage to Emain, which she reveals to be a Land of Women, and disappears with the branch.
 Bran gathers three companies of nine men apiece for the voyage, and his foster brothers were put in charge of each company.

 After traveling by boat for two days and nights, the group encounters the ocean deity Manannán mac Lir riding a chariot over the sea towards them.
 Manannán explains that while this may seem like a body of water to Bran and his crew rowing the coracle, it appears as an otherworldly flowery plain to the god.
 Manannán also foretells the birth of his son as Mongán mac Fiachnai in Ireland.
 Manannán then informs Bran that he will reach his goal by sundown.

 After parting ways with Manannán mac Lir, Bran's voyagers make a stop at the Isle of Joy, where the inhabitants just laugh and stare, and will not answer to calls.
 When Bran sends a scout ashore, he starts to laugh and gape just like the others.
 Bran abandons this crewman and sails on.

 He now approaches the Land of Women but is hesitant to go ashore.
 The leader of the land casts a magical clew (ball of yarn) at him, which sticks to his hand.
 She then tugs the boat ashore, and each man pairs off with a woman, Bran with the leader.
 There are three times nine "couches" available for all of them.

 During what seems to be one year's span, many more years have elapsed, while the men feast happily in the Land of Women, until Nechtán mac Collbrain feels homesickness stir within him.
-The leader of the women is reluctant to let them go, and cautions them not to step upon the shores of Ireland, and counsel them to retrieve the man left abandoned on the Island of Joy.
+The leader of the women is reluctant to let them go, and cautions them not to step upon the shores of Ireland, and counsels them to retrieve the man left abandoned on the Island of Joy.
 The group nears the shores of Ireland, and Bran shouts his own name to the people gathered on shore, but they do not recognize the name except as ancient legend.
 Nechtán cannot restrain himself and jumps off the boat, but the moment he sets foot ashore he turns into ashes.

 Bran and his company relate the rest of their story to the gathered people, and also hands over a written record of their voyage inscribed in ogam letters, and then sail across the sea, never to be seen again.